msaindane/oss2018-workspace/recruiting appsec talent/recruiting-appsec-talent.md

 # Notes to facilitate conversations

+# Trigger Questions
+* What can be done to improve the talent pool?
+* What should the career path be for developers who want to move into security?
+* How can hiring managers efficiently judge a candidate’s abilities and potential?
+* What are common career paths into AppSec and InfoSec?
+How can newbies break into the field, and how can senior practitioners advance?
+* What do people in an AppSec role do in their day to day job roles?
+* What is the best way to connect employees and employers?
+* Explore the concept of working two days a week on a specific project (while employed by another company)
+* What is the role of universities and work placements?
+* How can a candidate show their worth to a prospective employer, without violating NDAs from their previous work?
+* How to make an employer, and specific positions, more attractive
+* What can be done to improve morale and increase retention?
+* What effects do globalisation and remote working technologies have on recruitment?

+---

 ## What are the typical AppSec Roles?
 Roles in AppSec can be split into the following
 * AppSec contibutor